 You know what?
 Let’s just get to it.
 Here’s my list of reasons you should start an online lifestyle business if you have entrepreneurial blood in your veins…

-- You don’t need a lot of startup capital (risk).
+- An online lifestyle business doesn’t require a lot of startup capital (risk).
 If you have $100 in your bank account, you can start an online lifestyle business.

-- It’s truly location independent.
+- An online lifestyle business is truly location independent.
 You can work on your business from anywhere in the world that has an internet connection.
 I go on multiple vacations per year with my family and don’t have to ask anyone’s permission and don’t have to worry about leaving my business behind.

-- It’s truly schedule independent.
+- An online lifestyle business is truly schedule independent.
 Pick your hours.
 As long as you get done what you need to get done, you’re good.

 - The world’s employment economy is at your fingertips.
 Need help?
 Want to delegate tasks you don’t enjoy?
 Want to free up even more of your time?
 You can hire people from all over the world (relatively cheaply) to help you – your staff can be location independent, too.

-- There’s almost no overhead.
+- There’s almost no overhead with an online lifestyle business.
 You need website hosting (a few bucks a month) and maybe some low monthly payments for some key apps and you’re in business.
-Even if you want to start an e-commerce shop selling physical goods, it’s easy to hook up with online drop shippers so you never have to give a single thought (or dollar) to inventory and warehouse space.
+Even if you want to start an e-commerce shop selling physical goods, it’s easy to hook up with online dropshippers so you never have to give a single thought (or dollar) to inventory and warehouse space.

-- There are tons of automation opportunities.
+- There are tons of automation opportunities to help you run your online lifestyle business.
 Automating things in brick and mortar land are often very expensive.
 It would require bigger, more efficient machines.
 Or signing on with a co-packer or local drop-shipper, etc. Automating things online is as simple as signing up for pretty cheap software and clicking some buttons.

-- The entire globe is your market.
+- You can sell to people all over the world with an online lifestyle business.
 Instead of competing for a limited local market like most businesses do, running an online lifestyle business opens you up to the global market.
 Everyone who speaks your language in your niche is a potential source of revenue.
 Hell, they don’t even need to speak your language – you can easily have your site translated to any language you want to target.

-- You don’t even need a product.
+- You don’t even need a product to build an online lifestyle business.
 All you need is people’s attention.
-You can sell other people’s products.
+You can sell other people’s products (aka affiliate marketing).
 Or just sell the attention to other companies.

 There are more benefits, but I think those are the top 10.